 Therefore, for delicate, expensive, or important items, it’s best that you set them aside, and then pack and move them yourself.
 This way you have control and can keep an eye on these items so they have the highest chance of arriving safely, all in one piece.
 Think of their value and invest your time and effort in transporting them accordingly.

 You show up to your new place in a new location and discover that the move is going well, but likely won’t wrap up as quickly as you expected.
-You’re hungry, and you need a change of clothes and some toiletries, but everything is still in boxes — not a great feeling.
-Think ahead and consider which items you’ll immediately need to access in the new place and keep those on hand, either by traveling with them yourself or by shipping them ahead so they arrive in advance.
+You’re hungry, and you need a change of clothes and some toiletries, but everything is still in boxes—not a great feeling.
+Think ahead and consider which items you’ll immediately need to access in the new place and keep those on hand, either by taking them with you while you travel or by shipping them ahead so they arrive in advance.

 Ever notice how during moving sales, people all of sudden get rid of things they should have long ago realized they didn’t need?
 When you’re planning to move, have a stern talk with either yourself or any hoarding family members.
 Realize that if you haven’t used an item and you’re unlikely to use it, paying for it to travel to the new place makes little sense.
 If that doesn’t work, make a promise that if you get rid of an item now but do want it later, you can get another one.
-Maybe that’s all the incentive the hoarder in you or your family needs to get rid of those tennis rackets covered in cobwebs.
+Maybe that’s all the incentive the hoarder in you or your family needs to get rid of the stuff that’s been gathering cobwebs for months or years.

 If you plan ahead, you could even earn some extra money to put towards moving costs by having a yard sale to free yourself of items not worth moving for the long haul.